 To find out more about specific areas, such as the best pillows and bathrobes to buy, check out our buyers guides page.

 What Fabric Should I Choose?

 Undoubtedly the most common type of bed linen material, cotton is a popular choice for B&Bs and five-star hotels alike.
 Cotton is durable, breathable, easy to care for, easy to launder and offers great value for money as well as being incredibly long-lasting

 Mercerised cotton is an increasingly popular choice for hoteliers as it gives the fabric a lustrous and illuminating appearance proving it to be a fantastic luxury bed linen option.
 Mercerising the cotton involves a process in which sodium hydroxide is applied to the cotton fibres.
 This treatment makes the fabric stronger, increases its resistance to mildew and makes it easier to dye meaning sheets are noticeably brighter for longer.

 Mercerised cotton does not shrink as much as un-mercerised cotton and so the treatment is perfect for accommodation providers who need to undergo a more rigorous washing process than those at home.
-For example, the 300 thread count 100% cotton sateen duvet cover, from our luxury Irish linen brand Liddell, has an incredibly durable feel that has been designed to last and provide comfort for a longer period and the sateen construction gives a sheen reminiscent of satin, resulting in a softer sleeping experience.
+For example, the 300 thread count 100% cotton sateen duvet cover, from the Vision V range, has an incredibly durable feel that has been designed to last and provide comfort for a longer period and the sateen construction gives a sheen reminiscent of satin, resulting in a softer sleeping experience.